How Much Does It Cost to Break a Lease?

 Can I break my lease if I buy a house or relocate for a job?

-You can pretty much always break your lease; the question is, at what cost?
-If you’re buying a house or relocating for a job, you probably don’t qualify for any exemptions from having to pay the cost of early termination.
+You can pretty much always break your lease, though you may need to pay a penalty for doing so.
+If you’re buying a house or relocating for a job, you’ll probably have to pay an early termination fee.
 But, you could ask your new employer if they’d cover some or all the cost.
 An exception to this is if you’re relocating for active military duty.

 What happens if I break my lease early and leave the property without paying?

-The first step a landlord will do is to keep your security deposit.
+If you break your lease early and leave without paying, the first step a landlord will take is to keep your security deposit.
 But if that doesn’t cover the cost of breaking your lease, they may sue you in small claims court or send your debt to a debt collector.
 These actions could keep you from securing rental property in the future.

 Can my landlord charge me for the remaining months of rent if I break my lease?

-Yes, if it’s outlined in the contract you both signed at the start of the rental agreement.
-In some cases, they may only charge a few months' rent; in others, it can be the full remaining cost of your lease.
-Read your rental agreement to see what you agreed to.
+Yes, a landlord could charge you for the remaining months of your lease if it’s outlined in the contract you signed.
+In some cases, they may only charge a few months' rent, though they could charge you the full remaining cost of your lease.

 Bottom line